Sound velocity in dense stellar matter with strangeness and compact stars: Discussions

-In the right panel of the velocity of sound $c_s$, we see that $c_s$ increases monotonously from small values with the density using only a nuclear matter EOS, and there is very possible a violation of the causality at some high densities, for example $\sim 6.45\rho_0$ in the APR case.
+In Fig.~\ref{fig:vs} of the velocity of sound $c_s$ , we see that $c_s$ increases monotonously from small values with the density using only a nuclear matter EOS, and there is possible a violation of the causality at some high densities, for example, $\sim 6.45\rho_0$ in the APR case.
 The model can certainly not be applied for the study of dense matter beyond this density.
-We mention that the NS central density with a maximum mass of $\sim2.2~M_{\odot}$ for APR is high up to $\sim9.75\rho_0$, which is beyond the causality violation density.
-For the SQM EOSs (except the perturbative model with in-medium bags), $c_s$ also increases monotonously from small values, but approaches quickly (around $\rho_0$) to the conformal limit of $c/\sqrt{3}$ from below.
-However, for the perturbative model with in-medium bags, $c_s$ increases and then decreases, resulting in a peak in the curve located $\sim5\rho_0$.
-This may be what expected in \citet{2015PhRvL.114c1103B}, from the analysis based on empirical evidence and the two-solar-mass constraint.
-The peak can be as high as $0.9~c$, similar with the result in \citet{2018PhRvC..98d5804T}.
-In \citet{,2014ApJ...789..127K,2018MNRAS.478.1377A}, a relatively lower peak value ($\sim0.63c$) is found.
+We mention that the NS central density with a maximum mass of $\sim2.2\Msun$ for APR is high up to $\sim9.75\rho_0$, which is beyond the causality violation density.
+For the SQM EOSs (except the perturbation model with in-medium bags), $c_s$ also increases monotonously from small values but approaches quickly (around $\rho_0$) to the conformal limit of $c/\sqrt{3}$ from below.
+However, for the perturbation model with in-medium bags at $\Delta \mu=800~\rm MeV$, $c_s$ increases and then decreases, resulting in a peak in the curve located $\sim5\rho_0$.
+This may be what expected in \cite{2015PhRvL.114c1103B} for NSs, from the analysis based on the two-solar-mass constraint and the empirical evidence below and around nuclear saturation density.
+The peak can be as high as $0.9c$, similar to the result in \cite{2018PhRvC..98d5804T}.
+In \cite{2014ApJ...789..127K,2018MNRAS.478.1377A}, a relatively lower peak value ($\sim0.63c$) is found.
+The hadron-quark phase transition can achieve similar $c_s$ shapes as we will immediately show.